Application 2021-22 for 2022-23:

 Please be sure to fill in all of the information carefully and be sure you have prioritized at least seven courses per term.
 Please note that due to the unevenness of enrollments, there is no guarantee that you will be assigned more than one section in any given course, nor that you will be assigned to one of your top choices, so be sure to leave yourself other options.
 Note: Although we will make every effort to prevent this, it is possible that a TF may be assigned one section in each of two courses in a given term.

-It is a fact of life at Harvard, due to the unpredictability of course enrollments throughout the “shopping period,” that many assignments to English department courses must be tentative, depending upon final enrollment figures.
+It is a fact of life at Harvard, due to the unpredictability of course enrollments that assignments to English department courses must be tentative, depending upon final enrollment figures.
 Even when a course has been pre-allocated a certain number of sections, if that course has an unexpectedly low enrollment, it may in practice be necessary to assign you to another course (preferably from among your other choices*).
 If, under exceptional circumstances, we have to reassign you, we will try whenever possible to give you two sections of the same course.
-When the final enrollments become known in September and February, the Graduate Office will make such changes as become necessary.
+When the final enrollments become known after each term's course registration period, the Graduate Office will make such changes as become necessary.
 Please remember: no appointment is official until it is cleared by the Director of Graduate Studies, the Graduate Program Administrator, and the Office of Undergraduate Education; sections cannot be assigned independently by instructors.

-(*It is for this reason that it is essential to sign up for only those courses you are willing/able to teach, and that you try to include at least one large course each term.)
+(*It is for this reason that it is essential to sign up for only those courses you are willing/able to teach, and that you try to include medium or large courses each term, if possible.)